I am Sirius, and don't call me Shirley.

 - Upgrading the Lecture Hall increases the rate of Proficiency gain and Proficiency capacity.

 (serves all versions)

 A small warning:

-Azur Lane's artwork (and especially fanwork) can frequently be described as "racy" and often toes dangerously close to being explicit NSFW content.
-Please keep artwork within links rather than embedding with tags, even behind spoilers, and try not to be a creep when discussing character outfits.
+Azur Lane's artwork (and especially fanwork) often toes dangerously close to being explicit NSFW content.
+Please keep artwork within links rather than embedding with tags, even behind spoilers, and don't be a creep when discussing character outfits.